Who Is Robert F. Smith? Learn More About the Billionaire Whose Generosity Shocked a Graduating Class

 The gift is worth an estimated $40 million, according to the Associated Press, and Smith said his family would pay off the loans through a grant.

-News of Smith’s generosity quickly went viral, but unlike other high-profile billionaires Smith has a bit less name recognition.
+News of his generosity quickly went viral, but unlike other high-profile billionaires Smith has a bit less name recognition.

 Smith, who has a net worth of about $5 billion according to Forbes, is the chairman and CEO of Vista Equity Partners, a private equity group he founded in 2000 that specializes in investing in software companies.
 Vista is a big deal in the world of software investing, currently managing about $46 billion in investments with a portfolio of more than 50 software companies that employ over 60,000 people around the world, according to the firm’s website.